PS4 and PS4 Pro Black Friday deals 2019: the best prices rounded up

+- great news if you're in the market for a PlayStation 4 or PS4 Pro.

+We're updating this article each day to ensure you can find the best PS4 deals across the whole of Black Friday and Cyber Monday.

-The PS4 is still massively popular despite the console having originally been released six years ago.
-A stellar gaming lineup, a mid-generation 4K upgrade with the PS4 Pro and near-constant slew of fresh game releases has kept Sony's console on top.
+Even though it was first released six years ago, the PS4 is still massively popular, and with good reason.
+There's a stellar gaming lineup, a mid-generation 4K upgrade with the PS4 Pro and near-constant slew of fresh game releases, making Sony's console hard to topple.

 But if you've somehow made it this far without a PS4, or are looking to upgrade to the world of HDR 4K gaming via a cheap PS4 Pro deal then Black Friday is a fantastic time to take advantage of arguably the best prices of the year.

 It means if you're not desperate for a PS4 right now, holding out another year may actually reap you big rewards.
-But if you're ready to invest now, here are the best Black Friday PS4 deals on the console, accessories, games and more.
+But if you're ready to invest now and don't want to miss out on some of the big releases between now and the end of 2020, here are the best Black Friday PS4 deals on the console, accessories, games and more.

 PS4 Black Friday console deals